Lockout (film): Cast

-The cast also includes Jacky Ido as Hock, Emilie's bodyguard; Tim Plester as Mace, Snow's contact; Mark Tankersley as Barnes, the prison Warden; Anne-Solenne Hatte as Kathryn, Emilie's aide and friend; Peter Hudson as President Jeff Warnock, Emilie's father; and Miodrag Stevanovic as Frank Armstrong, a CIA agent.
+The cast also includes Jacky Ido as Hock, Emilie's bodyguard; Tim Plester as Mace, Snow's contact; Mark Tankersley as Barnes, the prison warden; Anne-Solenne Hatte as Kathryn, Emilie's aide and friend; Peter Hudson as President Jeff Warnock, Emilie's father; and Miodrag Stevanovic as Frank Armstrong, a CIA agent.

 Development

-Principal photography was scheduled to begin on 7 September 2010, in the Serbian capital city Belgrade.
+Principal photography was reported to have begun on 7 September 2010 in Belgrade, Serbia.
 Much of the filming used green screens, rather than practical sets.
 The intended scenes were storyboarded in Dublin, Ireland to aid the actors in visualizing how the green screen scenes would appear after the completion of the CGI in post-production.
 Speaking about the experience, Grace stated: "You just have to suspend the voice in your head because you feel so silly reacting to nothing there.
 Having whole conversations with people that aren't there.
 I felt a little crazy the first time around."

-Luc Besson produced the film.
-Besson also co-wrote the script with James Mather and Stephen Saint Leger, the directors.
+Luc Besson produced the film and co-wrote the script with the directors James Mather and Stephen Saint Leger.

-FilmDistrict purchased the distribution rights to the film for a limited amount.
-In December 2011, FilmDistrict reached a deal to distribute its 2012 films including Lockout through Open Road Films for a fee.
+FilmDistrict purchased the distribution rights to the film.
+In December 2011, FilmDistrict reached a deal to distribute its 2012 films, including Lockout, through Open Road Films.

 Release

+Lockout was released theatrically on 13 April 2012 in North America, and on 18 April 2012 in France.

+The film was released on home media (Blu-ray and DVD) on 17 July 2012.

+Reception

 Box office

 The film grossed US$14,326,864 in the United States and Canada, and US$17,877,166 from other markets for a worldwide total gross of US$32,204,030.

 Lockout opened to US$6.23 million from 2,308 theaters in the United States and Canada—an average of US$2,700 per theater—making it the number 9 film for the weekend.
 Pre-release tracking of the film had estimated that its opening-weekend gross would be between US$6–8 million.
 The film drew a large male audience, with men making up 65% of those in attendance and an even split between those under and over the age of 25.